Orsnoire/FightSchool/replit.md

 # RPG Combat Quiz Platform

 ## Overview
 An educational platform that gamifies quiz-based learning through an immersive RPG combat experience.
-Teachers create quiz "fights" with questions and enemies.
-Students join these battles as fantasy characters (Warrior, Wizard, Scout, Herbalist), answering questions to deal damage and defeat enemies.
-The system features real-time multiplayer combat, character customization with equipment, and class-based gameplay mechanics.
-The platform aims to transform traditional quizzes into engaging, interactive adventures.
+Teachers create fight templates with questions and enemies, then host unique battle sessions identified by 6-character alphanumeric codes (sessionId) that students use to join.
+Students battle as fantasy characters (Warrior, Wizard, Scout, Herbalist), answering questions to deal damage and defeat enemies.
+The system features real-time multiplayer combat with session-based architecture, character customization with equipment, and class-based gameplay mechanics.
+The platform uses guildCode (nullable, renamed from classCode) to prepare for future guild system integration.
+Platform aims to transform traditional quizzes into engaging, interactive adventures.

 ## User Preferences
 Preferred communication style: Simple, everyday language.